Dr Danielle Matthews

 How does book reading promote early language development and narrative understanding?

-How do SES differences in different cultures compare?
+How do SES differences in different cultures around the world compare?

-With Michelle McGillion, I have been investigating how communicative skills in early infancy, namely babbling and pointing, combine with measures of the language learning environment to predict individual differences in word learning.
+With former PhD students Ed Donnellan and Michelle McGillion, I have investigated how communicative skills in early infancy, namely gaze-coordinated vocalisations and gestures, combine with measures of the language learning environment to predict individual differences in word learning.

 The Learnability of Grammar